AEW Dynamite debut episode

 The AEW Dynamite Debut episode was the pilot episode for the American television program AEW Dynamite, produced by the professional wrestling promotion of All Elite Wrestling.
 The show took place on October 2, 2019, and was broadcast live on TNT from the Capital One Arena in Washington, D.C.
 The event marked the first time a professional wrestling event aired on TNT since the final episode of WCW Monday Nitro aired on March 26, 2001.

 Storylines

 The event included matches that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
 Results were predetermined by AEW's writers.

 Event

-Jim Ross, Excalibur and Tony Shiavone introduced the debut of episode as part of the commentary team.
+Jim Ross, Excalibur and Tony Schiavone introduced the debut of episode as part of the commentary team.
 The team announced a number of matches including "Hangman" Adam Page vs. Pac, The Young Bucks and Kenny Omega vs. Chris Jericho, Santana and Ortiz, and the inaugural AEW Women's World Championship match between Riho and Nyla Rose.